Ziyang1992/Constrained-Simulating-Annealing/README.md

 "Phase retrieval for the binary signal：theorem and algorithm"

-If you have any comment, suggestion, or question, please contact Liheng Bian at yuanziyang11@nudt.edu.cn.
+If you have any comment, suggestion, or question, please contact Ziyang Yuan at yuanziyang11@nudt.edu.cn.